pts/tinyveracrypt/README.txt

 data in case you were wrong.

-This can be done safely with the following filesystems: ext2, ext3, ext4, btrfs and reiserfs, jfs, nilfs, hfsplus, iso9660, udf, minix and ocfs2, because they don't use the first 512 bytes.
+This can be done safely with the following filesystems: ext2, ext3, ext4, btrfs, reiserfs, jfs, nilfs, hfsplus, iso9660, udf, minix and ocfs2, because they don't use the first 512 bytes.
 Some other filesystems and data structures which don't work safely (because they use the first 512 bytes) include vfat, ntfs, xfs, exfat, Linux swap, Linux RAID, LUKS.